eclipse-archived/ceylon-lang.org/documentation/1.0/introduction.md

 Instead, *attributes* are polymorphic, and may be refined by a subclass, just like methods in other object-oriented languages.

-An attribute might be a simple value:
+An attribute might be a reference to an object:

 <!-- try-pre:
     String firstName = "John";